The Representation of the Feminine in Perception and in Text – International Women’s Day 2026

 Injustice will not stop producing problems.

 We must acknowledge that the way we use language and shape thought can place women as an appendage to men: subordinate, secondary, different, too much, too little—always in comparison to a man (as if what is typically male is always the standard, the baseline).
 This has happened, and for long periods—until very recently, really, and it has not quite disappeared from our worldview—we have seen a woman first and foremost as her gender and her role, as someone meant to fit into "my life."
-No human being is made to fit into someone else's life; two people meet and adjust to a new way of living.
-Equality looks like that, too.
+No human being is made to fit into someone else's life; two people meet and create something new together.

 Are we speaking too positively about girls at the expense of boys?
 And what does that do to them and to their sense of self?
-These are essential questions; they are feminist questions.
+These are essential questions; they are feminist questions as well.

 Feminism goes far beyond the simple question: "Has feminism gone too far?"